 Most overseas trained doctors (OTDs) and Foreign Graduates of an Accredited Medical School (FGAMS) will only be able to obtain limited registration initially, and will need to undertake a period of supervised employment in an Area of Need.

-Your residency status and where and when you obtained your primary medical degree will determine the pathways to registration and any restrictions on obtaining a Medicare Provider Number.
+Your residency status and where and when you obtained your primary medical degree will determine the pathways to registration and any restrictions on obtaining a Medicare Provider Number (MPN).

 What’s an Area of Need?

-Contact the health department in the state or territory you’re interested in practising in to get more information about AON positions.
+Contact the health department in the state or territory you would like to practise in to get more information about AON positions.

 Queensland Health AON

 WA Department of Health